elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-a-tautology-and-how-can-it-be-identified.md

 _schema: default
 id: 170251
 date: 2025-02-06
-title: >-
-    What is a tautology, and how can it be identified?
+title: What is a tautology, and how can it be identified?
-article_title: >-
-    What is a tautology, and how can it be identified?
+article_title: What is a tautology, and how can it be identified?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    A tautology is a logical statement that is always true regardless of the truth values of its components.
-This content explains how to identify a tautology using truth tables, logical equivalencies, and counter-examples.
+    A tautology is a statement in propositional logic that is universally true regardless of the truth values of its components.
+This content explains what a tautology is, how to identify it using truth tables and logical equivalencies, and provides examples.
   page_keywords: >-
-    tautology, logical statement, always true, propositional logic, truth values, truth table, logical equivalencies, counter-example, foundational truths, logical reasoning, logical expressions, truth assignments
+    tautology, propositional logic, logic, truth values, logical statement, truth table, logical equivalencies, counter-example, logical reasoning, foundational truths
 author: QuickTakes
 question: >-
     What is a tautology, and how can it be identified?